hpca-uji/Proteo/README.md

 # Proteo - DMR_Adaptation branch

 ## Overview
-This branch contains an adaptation of the MaM library so it can be used by [DMR](https://gitlab.bsc.es/siserte/dmr/-/tree/main?ref_type=heads)
+This branch contains an adaptation of the MaM library so it can be used by [DMR](https://gitlab.bsc.es/siserte/dmr/-/tree/main?ref_type=heads).
+This adaptation requires DMR and only uses the MaM component.

 ## Branch Structure
 This branch is divided into the following 4 directories: